Recipe: Gluten-Free Meyer Lemon-Oat Scones with Blood Orange Glaze

 Those who know me well know that winter has never been my season.
 As an admittedly cold-weather hater who moved to California for the promise of warm, sunny days, I spend most of January and February each new year inside either hibernating by the fire or blasting the oven (lame by New Englanders' standards, I know, but it's all relative).

 The few exceptions to my winter routine include cake tasting consults, morning walks and trips to the farmers market, where I always leave with my cold spirit renewed and my bags full with all manner of California citrus.
 From Cara Cara and Blood oranges to Meyer lemons, mandarins, grapefruits and Buddha's hands, these winter fruits become a bit of an obsession as my no-fail strategy to finding joy, inspiration and big flavor no matter what inclement weather Mother Nature brings.
-Naturally, my obsession translates into my baking as seen in my latest slow cake release.

 RECIPE: MEYER LEMON OAT SCONES WITH BLOOD ORANGE GLAZE